timothyjward/osgi.enroute.site/_FAQ/400--dtos.md

 ### DTOs and Threads

 A Data Transfer Object is a representation of a runtime object at the point in time the Data Transfer Object was created.
 Data Transfer Objects do not track state changes in the represented runtime object.
-Since Data Transfer Objects are simply fields with no method behavior, modifications to Data Transfer Object are inherently not thread safe.
+Since Data Transfer Objects are simply fields with no method behavior, modifications to Data Transfer Objects are inherently not thread safe.
 Care must be taken to safely publish Data Transfer Objects for use by other threads as well as proper synchronization if a Data Transfer Object is mutated by one of the threads.

 ## Where next?